Post Traumatic Stress Disorder (PTSD) Symptoms

 Diagnosing PTSD can be difficult because individuals often come into the therapy office complaining of symptoms other than the anxiety-related symptoms associated with the traumatic experience (e.g., substance abuse or addiction, depression).
 Thus, it is imperative for the practitioner to do a thorough evaluation of a client’s family, medical, mental health, and relational history.

 The actual diagnosis of PTSD is sometimes done through an interview with a clinician during the course of therapy and sometimes this is done through more comprehensive psychological evaluation (to rule out other potential issues).
 Often a therapist will ask many questions throughout the evaluation process (whether it is simply an interview or a more formal psychological evaluation) that assesses a client’s history of symptoms.

-The symptoms of posttraumatic stress disorder may look very different in children and teens than the symptoms look in adults.
+The symptoms of Post Traumatic Stress Disorder may look very different in children and teens than how they look in adults.
 To learn more about PTSD in children or teens please click here.

 Post traumatic stress disorder treatment often combines therapy and psychoeducation (helping individuals understand the diagnosis and symptoms).
 PTSD treatment may also explore the possibility of medication management with a psychiatrist.
 In addition to addressing the symptoms in talk therapy, therapists can help clients who are diagnosed with PTSD learn practical coping skills to deal with what feels like very intense symptoms.

 For successful PTSD treatment, it is very important to see a mental health professional that has training and experience working with individuals diagnosed with PTSD.
 When appropriate, family members may be included in therapy to provide education around the disorder and to help them develop skills to help their loved one.